Currently: Frontend Architect

 Background #2: Information Architect

 My bachelor’s degree was in computer science, but focused equally on concepts like usability, findability, and representing information to facilitate understanding.
-The information architecture trifecta of users-content-context became a cornerstone as I transitioned to UX research and design.
+The information architecture trifecta of users-content-context became a cornerstone as I embraced UX research and design.

 Background #3: Teacher